 Dog Arthritis - Relief for Joint Pain

-To help improve the cartilage, reduce inflammation and provide dog joint pain relief, many holistic veterinarians recommend nutritional supplements containing glucosamine, chondroitin, methylsulfonylmethane (MSM) and perna mussels.
+To help improve the cartilage, reduce inflammation and provide dog joint pain relief, many holistic veterinarians recommend nutritional supplements containing glucosamine, chondroitin, methylsulfonylmethane (MSM), perna mussels and curcumin.
 Here's how they can help:

 Other natural ingredients to look for include: